frohro/6302view/docs.md

 In this example, in the GUI, you would use `10.0.0.18` for the Local IP and `80` for the Port.

+## Primary commands

+In addition to the constructor and `cm.connect`, the following sections describe some other important commands to know.

 ### Adding modules

 To add controls and reporters, use the `CommManager` routines described below.